naszam/maker-badges/README.md

     ```
 ## Running the project with local test network (ganache-cli)

-   - Start ganache-cli, in a separate terminal, with the following command:
+   - Start ganache-cli, in a separate terminal, with the following command (global dependency):
      ```sh
      $ ganache-cli
      ```